-B. Due Authorization.
-The execution, delivery and performance of this Amendment have been duly authorized by all necessary action on the part of each Credit Party that is a party hereto.

-C. No Conflict.
-The execution, delivery and performance by the Credit Parties of this Amendment and the consummation of the transactions contemplated hereby and by the Credit Agreement and the other Credit Documents do not and will not (a) violate (i) any provision of any law or any governmental rule or regulation applicable to any Credit Party or any Subsidiary of Holdings except where such violations could not reasonably be expected to have a Material Adverse Effect, (ii) any of the Organizational Documents of Holdings or any of its Subsidiaries, or (iii) any order, judgment or decree of any court or other agency of government binding on Holdings or any of its Subsidiaries except, in this clause (a)(iii), where such violation could not reasonably be expected to have a Material Adverse Effect; (b) conflict with, result in a breach of or constitute (with due notice or lapse of time or both) a default under any Contractual Obligation of Holdings or any of its Subsidiaries (c) result in or require the creation or imposition of any Lien upon any of the properties or assets of Holdings or any of its Subsidiaries (other than any Liens created under any of the Credit Documents in favor of Collateral Agent, for the benefit of the Secured Parties); or (d) require any approval of stockholders, members or partners or any approval or consent of any Person under any Contractual Obligation of Holdings or any of the First Amendment Effective Date and except for any such approvals or consents the failure of which to obtain will not have a Material Adverse Effect.

-D. Governmental Consents.
-The execution, delivery and performance by the Credit Parties of this Amendment and the Credit Agreement and the consummation of the transactions contemplated hereby do not require any registration with, consent or approval of, or notice to, or other action to, with or by, any Governmental Authority except (a) such as have been obtained or made and are in full force and effect and (b) for filings and recordings with respect to the Collateral.

-E. Binding Obligation.
-This Amendment has been duly executed and delivered by each Credit Party that is a party hereto and this Amendment and the Credit Agreement are the legally valid and binding obligations of such Credit Party, enforceable against such Credit Party in accordance with their respective terms, except as may be limited by bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or limiting creditors' rights generally or by equitable principles relating to enforceability.

-F. Incorporation of Representations and Warranties from Credit Agreement.
+- B. Due Authorization.
+The execution, delivery and performance of this Amendment have been duly authorized by all necessary action on the part of each Credit Party that is a party hereto. - C. No Conflict.
+The execution, delivery and performance by the Credit Parties of this Amendment and the consummation of the transactions contemplated hereby and by the Credit Agreement and the other Credit Documents do not and will not (a) violate (i) any provision of any law or any governmental rule or regulation applicable to any Credit Party or any Subsidiary of Holdings except where such violations could not reasonably be expected to have a Material Adverse Effect, (ii) any of the Organizational Documents of Holdings or any of its Subsidiaries, or (iii) any order, judgment or decree of any court or other agency of government binding on Holdings or any of its Subsidiaries except, in this clause (a)(iii), where such violation could not reasonably be expected to have a Material Adverse Effect; (b) conflict with, result in a breach of or constitute (with due notice or lapse of time or both) a default under any Contractual Obligation of Holdings or any of its Subsidiaries except to the extent such conflict, breach or default could not reasonably be expected to have a Material Adverse Effect; (c) result in or require the creation or imposition of any Lien upon any of the properties or assets of Holdings or any of its Subsidiaries (other than any Liens created under any of the Credit Documents in favor of Collateral Agent, for the benefit of the Secured Parties); or (d) require any approval of stockholders, members or partners or any approval or consent of any Person under any Contractual Obligation of Holdings or any of its Subsidiaries, except for such approvals or consents which will be obtained on or before the First Amendment Effective Date and except for any such approvals or consents the failure of which to obtain will not have a Material Adverse Effect. - D. Governmental Consents.
+The execution, delivery and performance by the Credit Parties of this Amendment and the Credit Agreement and the consummation of the transactions contemplated hereby do not require any registration with, consent or approval of, or notice to, or other action to, with or by, any Governmental Authority except (a) such as have been obtained or made and are in full force and effect and (b) for filings and recordings with respect to the Collateral. - E. Binding Obligation.
+This Amendment has been duly executed and delivered by each Credit Party that is a party hereto and this Amendment and the Credit Agreement are the legally valid and binding obligations of such Credit Party, enforceable against such Credit Party in accordance with their respective terms, except as may be limited by bankruptcy, insolvency, reorganization, moratorium or similar laws relating to or limiting creditors' rights generally or by equitable principles relating to enforceability. - F. Incorporation of Representations and Warranties from Credit Agreement.
 The representations and warranties contained in Section 4 of the Credit Agreement are and will be true and correct in all material respects on and as of the First Amendment Effective Date to the same extent as though made on and as of that date, except to the extent such representations and warranties specifically relate to an earlier date, in which case they were true and correct in all material respects on and as of such earlier date.